JanisJIvdris/JanisJIvdris/README.md

  🌱 I’m currently learning **React and Go**

-⚡ Fun fact **If you put your phone in the microwave for 30 seconds will charge it instantly.**
+⚡ Fun fact: **If you put your phone in the microwave for 30 seconds will charge it instantly.**

  </div>